JnyJny/pacman/README.md

 ## Font
-The implementation depends on the excellent free/libre TrueType font "Press Play 2 Start" which you can download from: http://www.zone38.net/font/pressstart2p.zip
+The implementation depends on the excellent free/libre TrueType font "Press Start 2 Play" which you can download from: http://www.zone38.net/font/pressstart2p.zip